Film Theory

 L’acousmêtre: Meaning, Definition & Examples from Film

-Definition: The term “acousmêtre” was popularized by French film theorist Michel Chion and refers to a specific type of sound …
+What is an acousmêtre?
+Definition & Meaning The term “acousmêtre” was popularized by French film theorist Michel Chion and is …

 What is Satire?
 Meaning and Examples from Film